Entanglement detection with classical deep neural networks

 \be \ket{\psi_\text{sep}^{\text{rand}}}= U \psi_{\text{sep}^0} = U_{1}^{rand} \ket{0} \otimes U_{2}^{rand} \ket{0}. \ee {\bf Mixed: } By definition, any two system separable mixed state is written as a convex combination of tensor product of density matrices of each system:

 with $\sum_{i} p_i = 1$ and $0\le p_i \le 1$.
 To generate random separable mixed states with just need to generate $L$ normalized coefficients $p_i$ and $L$ pairs of $1$ qubit density matrices.
-We draw $L$ numbers $\tilde{p}_i$ from an uniform distribution between $0$ and $1$ and then they are normalized then to obtain each $p_i = \tilde{p}_i/\sum_i\tilde{p}_i$.
-The parameter $L$ allows us to control the Schmidt Rank of our datasets.
-We use $L\in[2,7]]$ distributed in a way that ensure that the datasets are uniformly distributed between rank 2 and 4.
+We draw $L$ numbers $\tilde{p}_i$ from an uniform distribution between $0$ and $1$ and then they are normalized to obtain each $p_i = \tilde{p}_i/\sum_i\tilde{p}_i$.
+The parameter $L$ allows us to control the matrix rank of our datasets.
+We use $L\in[2,7]$ and we post select the data to ensure that the datasets are uniformly distributed between rank 2 and 4.